 - All electronics to be 12 VDC with a separate and dedicated distribution panel on bridge and each item to have separate circuit/breaker panel lighted for nighttime operations.
-All components are to be supplied by the owner with necessary mount brackets, wires, antenna wires and antennas for the service intended, to be installed by the ship builder.
 Proposal should include cost to install the following items.

-Owner will supply the vast electronic package but will confer with manufacture to ensure compatibility with proposed systems. - Radar: Garmin GMR Fantom 24 (owner supplied) - VHF: Garmin VHF 215 AIS (owner supplied) - GPS: Duel Garmin GPSMAP8616 (owner supplied) 1 repeater at the second helm station. - Hailer: builder recommended and supplied.
+- Radar: Garmin GMR Fantom 24

+- VHF: One Garmin VHF 215 AIS

+- GPS: Dual Garmin GPSMAP8612 with a 3rd screen on passenger side built into dashboard.

+- Hailer: builder recommended and supplied.

 - Compass: electronic and standard magnetic

-- Auto Pilot: (helm master integrated)

 - Horn: electric

-- Police radio with antenna (owner supplied)
+- VHF/Police Radio: Icom 7510 (owner supplied)

 - All switches on the vessel to be clearly marked with professional style labels.